 NOAA Rehabs Puerto Rico Reefs,Trails, and Flood Maps

-The agency joined with partners to reattach more than 7,000 coral reef fragments, restore a research reserve’s entire trail system, and provide flood-risk maps and training.
+The Takeaway: The agency joined with partners to reattach more than 7,000 coral reef fragments, restore a research reserve’s entire trail system, and provide flood-risk maps and training.

 Following Hurricane Maria and a devastating winter storm, NOAA helped salvage and reattach more than 7,000 coral fragments to regrow Puerto Rico’s reefs; restored all trails at Jobos Bay National Estuarine Research Reserve while saving more than $70,000; and provided fine-scaled flood maps and training to aid recovery and protect residents from future hazards.
 Assistance came from the Office for Coastal Management’s Digital Coast, National Estuarine Research Reserves, and Coral Reef Conservation Program as well as the National Centers for Coastal Ocean Science and National Marine Fisheries Service.
 The Federal Emergency Management Agency was a major partner in the coral reef initiative.

 Before coral reattachment, the team assessed more than 80,000 corals spanning 414,354 square miles at 153 sites.
 Puerto Rico’s reefs average $1.1 billion per year in economic value to the U.S. territory, says the Federal Emergency Management Agency, partly by defending against storm surge that threatens lives and costly infrastructure.